run-ai/docs/docs/Administrator/Cluster-Setup/node-downtime.md

 kubectl drain <node_name> --delete-local-data --ignore-daemonsets
 ```

-* Shutdown the node and perform the required maintenance.
+* Shut down the node and perform the required maintenance.

 * When done, start the node and then run: